UPS, Fedex get approval for express services in more Chinese cities

-SHANGHAI, Aug 14 (Reuters) - After years of waiting, United Parcel Service Inc (UPS) and FedEx Corp have received licences in China to extend domestic express package services to Beijing and other cities without needing joint-venture partners.
+SHANGHAI (Reuters) - After years of waiting, United Parcel Service Inc (UPS) (UPS.N) and FedEx Corp (FDX.N) have received licenses in China to extend domestic express package services to Beijing and other cities without needing joint-venture partners.

 The U.S. companies had been waiting for permission to independently courier packages from businesses to consumers (B2C) via their entire Chinese networks, since a 2009 postal law largely restricted foreign firms to delivering packages from abroad.